-Companies are facing new challenges, that can be answered by solutions easy to implement.
+Companies are facing new challenges that can be answered by easily-implemented solutions.

 Prevention and pace using an audio system:

-- Mark key moments during work time (breaks, start and end of working time, etc.) to optimise productivity
+- Mark key moments during work time (eg. breaks, start and end) to optimise productivity

-Reliable and accurate time information displayed with a networks of clocks::
+Reliable and accurate time information displayed across a networks of clocks:

-- Give access to an accurate and identical time to everybody
+- Access to an accurate and identical time for everybody

-- Avoid the use of phones to look at the time
+- Avoid use of phones to look at the time

 A move towards greater IT security with an internal time server: